databrydge/popcorn-time/README.md

 - Do not work on the default `master` branch, rather use a new branch to code everything on
 - Bonus points for whoever has regular commits instead of one big push :sweat_smile:
 - When finished with coding and all your changes have been pushed to your branch, make a PR...
-- Make sure to write a clear PR title & description explaining exactly what you did since some of the goals in this exercise are optional.
+- Make sure to write a clear PR title & description explaining exactly what you did since some of the tasks in this exercise are optional.
 - Do not merge the pull request, rather simply share the pull request and assign us as reviewers.

 ## Task 1 - Load data from CSV files
-In the `public\import` directory, you will find two files, the main goal is to extract all that juicy data from those files with a click of a button:
+In the `public\import` directory, you will find two files, the goal is to extract all that juicy data from those files with a click of a button:
 - Extract all the movies from the **movies.csv** file & save them all in the database
 - Extract all the reviews from the **critic_reviews.csv** file, link them to the movies from the previous step & save them in the database.
 - The navbar holds a section `Read from file`, use the buttons below this section to trigger the reading of the respective .csv files